0cjs/sedoc/8bit/msx/basic.md

 - `SPRITE$(<pat no>)` (string), `VDP(<n>)` (unsigned byte), `BASE(<n>)`
   (integer).
 Graphics-related.

+### Statements

+- `REM`, `'`.
+The `'` version does not usually need to be preceeded by a colon if there are statements before it, though in some cases (after `CALL`?) the lack of a colon will cause errors.
+- `ELSE`: Without a preceeding `IF` on the same line, ignores remainder of line.
+Unlike REM, the remainder is still tokenised and, if used to comment out a `GOTO`, `RENUM` will still renumber that `GOTO`.

 ### Functions

 - `MID$(X$,I[,J])`: Substring of length _J_ (default to end of string)